 - 2 tbsp coriander seeds

 - 2 dry red chillies

 - 1 tbsp chana dal or bengal gram dal

 - 1/4 tsp dry fenugreek seeds or methi seeds

 - 2 cups red pearl onions, ends trimmed and papery skins peeled.
 Tamil cooks sometimes soak the onions overnight which makes it easier to slip the skins off.

-- 1 sprig of curry leaves (about 12 individual leaves)
+- 1 sprig of curry leaves, about 12 leaves

 - 1 tsp mustard seeds

 - A generous pinch of hing or asafetida

 - Salt to taste